adambrgmn/react-oauth-flow/README.md

 #### State

-You can pase some state along with the auth process.
+You can pass some state along with the auth process.
 This state will be sent back by the OAuth-provider once the process is done.
-This state can then be used to redirect the user back to where they started the auth process.
+This state can for example then be used to redirect the user back to where they started the auth process.

 ### `<OauthReceiver />`